gerard-v/living-chess/notes.md

         d) destination square for king is not attacked
         e) intermediate squares are empty
   When castling, we could call a method "castle", taking as parameters the direction and the rook to castle with.
+  Castling moves now have a bid of 1, we should give this some thought.

 Castling possibilities test FEN: "r1b1k2r/p6p/8/8/1B6/8/P6P/4K2R w"